Kirātārjunīya: Linguistic ingenuity

 Translation: "O man who desires war!
 This is that battlefield which excites even the gods, where the battle is not of words.
 Here people fight and stake their lives not for themselves but for others.
 This field is full of herds of maddened elephants.
 Here those who are eager for battle and even those who are not very eager, have to fight."

-Similarly, the 23rd verse of the fifteenth canto is the same as the 22nd verse read backwards, syllable for syllable.
+Similarly, the 23rd verse of the fifteenth canto is the same as the 22nd verse read backwards, syllable by syllable.

 The 52nd verse of the 15th canto is an example of Mahāyamaka, or the great Yamaka, where all four feet of the verse are the same, but each foot has a different meaning.